All State Offices will be closed Thursday, November 28, for Thanksgiving and Friday, November 29, for Governor's Holiday.

 • If the title lists two vehicle owners, and it is in “joint tenancy with rights of survivorship”, the surviving owner needs to bring a copy of the death certificate.

-• However, if the two owners are in “tenants in common”, then Letters of Testamentary, Letters of Administration or Small Estates proceedings or the will showing who the beneficiary is of that half of the vehicle is, along with the death certificate.
+• However, if the two owners are in “tenants in common”, then Letters of Testamentary, Letters of Administration or Small Estates proceedings showing who the beneficiary is of that half of the vehicle is, along with the death certificate.
 The beneficiary and the other original owner could then sign.

 • If there are two owners and one is deceased and the surviving owner is incapacitated (for instance, in a coma) and has a Power of Attorney, a court order such as, Letters of Testamentary, Letters of Administration or Small Estates proceedings would be needed for the deceased owner and the Power of Attorney would be needed for the surviving owner to show who can sign the title.